NASH and Itching

 How can I make the itching stop?

-If possible, the best way to stop the itching is to treat the underlying condition.
-For example, eating healthy, exercising regularly, avoiding alcohol, and taking fewer pain medications (if possible) are some ways to help with the itching.
-Other things you can do to help with the itching include keeping your nails short, wearing clothing that covers your skin as much as possible, using fragrance-free body wash and moisturizer, applying a cold, wet cloth to the itchy area, and trying to avoid hot showers and baths; instead, try having a cool shower.
+The best way to stop the NASH-related itching is to treat the underlying condition.
+For example, eating a healthy diet, exercising regularly, avoiding alcohol, and reducing the use of pain medications (if possible) are some ways to help alleviate itching.
+Other things you can do to help with the itchiness include:

-I know it’s hard to resist the urge to itch the scratch, but when you have advanced NASH and or cirrhosis, you may experience easy bruising and bleeding.
-When my liver was at its worst, my itching got so bad that I had to wear gloves to bed as I would wake up with scratches all over my body from all the insane itching that would happen to me, even during sleep.
+I know it’s hard to resist the urge to scratch, but when you have advanced NASH and/or cirrhosis, you may experience easy bruising and bleeding.
+When my liver was at its worst, my itching got so bad that I had to wear gloves to bed, as I would wake up with scratches all over my body from all the insane pruritus that would happen to me, even during sleep.
 It was awful, mainly because of all the spider veins and bruises I had on my legs due to NASH.

 Even after healing my liver and returning to good health, my spider veins remain on my legs, as do the scars from the nights of intense itching and hot flushes.
-I am sorry if you are experiencing this; I know all this advice is more accessible, said than done, but you’ve got this.
+I'm sorry if you're experiencing this; I know all this advice is easier said than done, but you’ve got this.
 Until my next article, take care, fellow warriors.

 Join the conversation